Park County Fairplay DUI Defense Attorney

 An experienced locally familiar trial attorney/lawyer from the Fairplay area to defend your case is essential to minimize your exposure to stiff penalties and costs.

-Dan Shipp has more than three decades of trying DUI cases.
-He will personally handle your case before Ouray County Judge David S Westfall.
+Park County Fairplay DUI Defense Attorney Dan Shipp Law has more than three decades of trying DUI cases.
+He will personally handle your case before Park County Judge David S Westfall.
 He has appeared before this judge on behalf of other clients.
 He knows the judge and they know him.

 The defense of a criminal case begins with the exchange of a tremendous amount of information.
 The best start is for you to download the “New Client DUI Questionnaire”.
 It is located under the “DUI Forms” button on the home page of this website.
 It contains 31 pages of questions for you, about not only what happened at the time of your arrest, the reason for the stop, who you were with, what you had to drink, what your weight is, over what time period you drank, but also what possible chemicals (acetone, toluene, 409, mouthwash) you were around that could cause the appearance of a high alcohol reading.
 It asks about your activities before the arrest, what you had to eat, were you in a hot tub, and your health conditions that may include diabetes and gastro esophageal reflux disease, which could give the appearance of a high BAC.